 Ask ITG is our monthly email column where we answer moisturizer-related queries from readers like you.
 Got a question?
-Email us at Do that now., subject line: Ask ITG.
+Email us at [email protected], subject line: Ask ITG.
 Not signed up for our emails?
 You're missing out.
+Do that now.

 In what order should products be applied?
 Oils then creams?
 SPF then makeup?
 Retinol then BHA?
 I know it's my skin, my choice.
 But there are definitely things that work best in certain ways.
 Help help help.
 I do well with bullet points.
 Merci.